slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On surrendering, forgiveness and revenge

 <!--
-> *"When we are no longer able to change a situation, we are challenged to change ourselves."
--- Victor Frankl
-> *"Violence is the last refuge of the incompetent.*
--- Isaac Asimov*
-> *"When someone is kicking your ass, at least you know that you are out in front."
--- Donald Bartel*

-- Surrendering to constant reinvention.
 - letting go allows progress. letting things happen instead of trying things to happen.
 - if you don’t reconcile you’re postponing war. nem todos os problemas se resolvem c o tempo.
 - ha jogos q so se ganha não jogando. guerra decidida pelos velhos e sofrida pelos jovens